-The final Dividend, subject to the approval of Members at the Annual General Meeting on Tuesday, 22nd June, 2021, will be paid on or after Friday, 25th June, 2021, to the Members whose names appear in the Register of Members, as on the Book Closure date i.e. Wednesday, 16th June, 2021 to Tuesday, 22nd June, 2021 (both days inclusive).
-The total dividend for the financial year, including the proposed final dividend and the special dividend amounts to ₹40.50/- per equity share and will absorb ₹9,516 crores.
+The final Dividend, subject to the approval of Members at the Annual General Meeting on Tuesday, 22nd June, 2021, will be paid on or after Friday, 25th June, 2021, to the Members whose names appear in the Register of Members, as on the Book Closure date i.e. Wednesday, 16th June, 2021 to Tuesday, 22nd June, 2021 (both days fully integrated into our Beauty & Personal Care portfolio inclusive).
+The total dividend for the financial year, and is performing well.

+including the proposed final dividend and the special dividend amounts to ₹40.50/- per equity share and will absorb ₹9,516 crores.
 In view of the changes made under the Income-tax Act, 1961, by the Finance Act, 2020, dividends paid or distributed by the Company shall be taxable in the hands of the Shareholders.
 Your Company shall, accordingly, make the payment of the final Dividend after deduction of tax at source.